Gwyn Hughes (cricketer)

-Gwyn Hughes (born 26 March 1941) is a former Welsh cricketer.
-Hughes was a right-handed batsman who bowled slow left-arm orthodox.
+Gwyn Hughes (born 26 March 1941) is a former Welsh cricketer who became a schoolteacher.
 He was born at Cardiff, Glamorgan, and attended Cardiff High School.

-Hughes made his first-class debut for Glamorgan against the touring Pakistanis in 1962.
+Hughes was a right-handed batsman who bowled slow left-arm orthodox.
+He made his first-class debut for Glamorgan against the touring Pakistanis in 1962.
 He made sixteen further first-class appearances for the county, the last of which came against Yorkshire in the 1964 County Championship.
 In seventeen first-class matches for Glamorgan, Hughes scored 228 runs at an average of 12.66, with a highest score of 92 against the touring Australians in 1964.
 With the ball, he took 12 wickets at a bowling average of 46.66, with best figures of 3/20.

 While studying at Queens' College, Cambridge, Hughes played for Cambridge University Cricket Club in 1965 and gained his cricket blue, the varsity match being his final first-class appearance.
 In ten matches for Cambridge he scored 229 runs at an average of 12.05, with a high score of 48, and took 19 wickets at an average of 42.52, with career best figures of 4/31.
 A good rugby player, he represented the university.

-In later life Hughes taught economics at St Paul's School, London.
-Hughes presided over the notorious unbeaten 1st XI in the Summer of 2000 during his penultimate year as Master in Charge of cricket at the school.
+Hughes taught economics at St Paul's School, London, for 37 years.
+He presided over the school's unbeaten 1st XI during his penultimate year as master in charge of cricket in 2000.